proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

   is kind of cross-platform.

-- Future prove: Sure, I'm no clairvoyant, but I'm pretty confident that used technologies (browser, web-assembly, rust) will last for the next 30 years.
+- Future prove: Sure, I'm no clairvoyant, but I'm pretty confident that those technologies (browser, web-assembly, rust) will last for the next 30 years.

 - Well known environment (browser), with great debugging options.